interlay/interbtc-spec/interbtc-spec/docs/source/spec/issue.rst

 requestIssue
 ------------

-A user opens an issue request to create a specific amount of interbtc.
+A user opens an issue request to create a specific amount of interBTC.
-When calling this function, a user provides her own parachain account identifier, the to be issued amount of interbtc, and the vault she wants to use in this process (parachain account identifier).
+When calling this function, a user provides their parachain account identifier, the to be issued amount of interBTC, and the Vault she wants to use in this process (parachain account identifier).
 Further, she provides some (small) amount of DOT collateral (``griefingCollateral``) to prevent griefing.

 Specification
 .............